How to Measure AI ROI: A Framework for Mid-Market Leaders

 How to Build an AI Business Case Your Board Will Approve

-A strong business case is absolutely essential for getting AI projects approved.
-It needs to be clear, concise, and compelling.
-Crucially, it must speak the language of the board.
+A strong business case needs to be clear, concise, and speak the language of the board.

-Next, set realistic and achievable targets.
-Do not overpromise on what AI can deliver.
-It is always better to under-promise and over-deliver.
-This builds trust and credibility with the board for future investments.
+Set realistic targets.
+Overpromising is the fastest way to lose board confidence for future investments.
 Focus on outcomes that matter to the business, not vanity metrics.

 Then, calculate the total cost of ownership (TCO).
 This includes the obvious software licenses, infrastructure costs, and implementation fees.
 But it must also include the ‘soft’ costs of training your team and managing the organisational change.
 A complete and honest picture of the investment is crucial for an informed decision.